Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

 Prohibits conducting visual surveillance of an individual in a private place with prurient intent and without consent.
-Defines 'camera' to include any electronic device used surreptitiously to observe someone, which captures drone-mounted cameras.
+The statute defines camera to include any electronic device used surreptitiously to observe someone, which includes drone-mounted cameras.
 A private place includes any location where a person can reasonably expect to disrobe with an expectation of privacy.

-Effective: Invalid DateMisdemeanor: up to 1 year imprisonment and/or up to $2,500 fine; victim also has civil cause of action
+Effective: Invalid DateUp to 1 year imprisonment and/or up to $2,500 fine; victim also has civil cause of action

 View source